Surya Brasil

-Surya Brasil is a privately held company based in Brazil (with offices in Sao Paulo, New York City and India) that sells natural cosmetics.
+Surya Brasil is a privately held company based in Brazil (with offices in São Paulo, New York City and India) that sells natural cosmetics.

 Introduction

 Surya Brasil was founded in 1995 in Brazil by Clelia Cecilia Angelon and began distributing product in the United States in 1997.

 Awards

 The company's Henna Brasil Cream has won the Better Nutrition Best of Natural Beauty Award for 2009 and 2010.